faetoplay/FF14MSQThematicTracker/README.md

 > **Heads up:** progress is stored in your browser's `localStorage`, so it resets if that gets cleared.
 That can happen if you clear your browsing data / cookies / site data, use the page in a private/incognito window, or have a browser extension or setting that auto-clears site data.
 Normal refreshing and closing the tab are fine.

+## Changelog
+7-7-2026: As it stands, I have completed my goal for this project at this time (up to free trial end).
+There are some slight tweaks I wish to make and will log them here as they occur.
+As more expansions get added to the free trial, I will update this tracker.

 ## AI usage and reuse disclosure

 AI was used to source information and create this tracker.
 The prompting that went into the research is based on how I consumed the game and how I think the game can be experienced in a thematic way.
 This introduces a natural bias.
 I am open to suggestions on when to change what, but note they may not be implemented.
 This might not fit how you want to experience the MSQ.